 •Independent practise time where pupils apply their new knowledge in multiple ways.

 •Pupils using practical resources and talking to each other to secure their learning and try out ideas.

 •Teachers targeting questions to individuals to deepen their knowledge.

 •Immediate verbal feedback during lessons and self-marking by pupils.

 •Pupils working in mixed ability groups.

 •High expectations of pupil responses in full sentences with mathematical terminology and explanations.

-•Giving children who need it, additional support, over a short period of time.
+•Giving children who need it, additional support, to help them catch up with their peers.

 •Regular reviews of learning.